 - Butter - You can substitute olive oil or even bacon grease.

-- Onion - I like using yellow onions best.
+- Onion - I like using yellow onions best, but sweet onions are equally great to use.

 - Worcestershire sauce